 Iowa, Wisconsin, he's gotten them.

-There's a pro-cruise super PAC that is committed to 1.6 million dollars in the state of Indiana.
+There's a pro-Cruz super PAC that is committed to $1.6 million in the state of Indiana.

-And if you're in the TV and radio business, it or the or the print business, you're probably going to have a banner week.
+And if you're in the TV and radio business or the print business, you're probably going to have a banner week.

-That is the hope of the non Trump the stop Trump movement, which explains the Cruz Kasich alliance I spoke about yesterday.
+And a mediocre performance by Trump in California, that is the hope of the non-Trump, the Stop Trump movement, which explains the Cruz-Kasich alliance I spoke about yesterday.

-They decided to cede certain states to the other, because mathematically, neither Kasich or Cruz can get to twelve thirty seven.
+They decided to cede certain states to the other because mathematically, neither Kasich or Cruz can get to 1237.

-So they just decided to cede states, consolidate and coordinate in a sense.
+So they decided to cede states, consolidate, and coordinate in a sense.

-Now the alliance makes sense, but John Kasich has kind of hurt that alliance by somewhat erratic comments and actions over the last twenty-four hours.
+Now, the alliance makes sense, but John Kasich has kind of hurt that alliance by somewhat erratic comments and actions over the last 24 hours.

 I'm trying to follow this.